amoux/david-sentiment/README.md

 # david-sentiment

+> QAAM (Question Answering Auto Model)

+NOTE: The project is unmaintained; I wrote the code when I started programming and to gain intuition with NLP.

 ## Unsupervised SentimentModel Models

 - Train a custom sentiment model with just a few lines of code - Making it easy to try different configurations or preprocessing techniques.
 No labeled data?
 Don't worry there's an easier way - see below!